erihsu/mincost/README.md

   This is the primary design goal of mincost.
 See how to embed generic algorithm into your Rust project, please refer to [examples](examples/ga_examples)

-* Various way to encoding your solution
+* Flexiable encoding style

-  In mincost, you can encode your solution with various way. ie, in i8, i16, i32 and even boolean.
+  In mincost, you can encode your solution with various style. ie, in i32, i16, i8 and even boolean.

 * Initialize solution by custom randness

   The solution can be initialized by your custom randomization strategy by closure.
 Refer to [examples](examples/ga_examples)

 ## License